dotnet/arcade/OneLocBuild/one-pager.md

 to maintain some new files for localization on their end if we aren't able to completely automate the work within `eng/common`.

 ## Risk
-The biggest risk facing this project is any information in the index file that needs to be manually tweaked.
+The most significant risk facing this project is any information in the index file that needs to be manually tweaked.
 As an example, [@RussKie](https://github.com/RussKie) created a [first pass attempt](https://github.com/dotnet/arcade/issues/6842#issuecomment-771963490) at this and found that he still had to manually remove some .resx files from the `LocProject.json` file after generation.
 We could create something like an exclusions list or other file that is *more* static than the `LocProject.json` would be to take much